morris254/FindCab/README.md

 # FindCab
-Android app for cab boooking
+Android app for cab boooking.

+It is an android application built using android annotations.
+Its an application to book a cab niar your city.
 # FindCab